Andreansx/Networking-lab/README.md

 ## Second thing is implementing the Dell EMC S4048-ON switch into the lab.

+> [!IMPORTANT]
+> I would like to explain why am I using one specific term here.
+> I'm talking about "fabric".
+> I do realize that switching fabrics are groups of super fast switches in a Clos architecture.
+> Again, **Groups** of switches, and I have only one spine switch.
+> So I just want to say that I am using this term because I think that it's usage in my lab is understandable, with the goal of making it as datacenter-like as it can be.

 This is a enormous topic and there is a lot to talk about here.

 Currently the lab is in a somewhat typical collapsed-core architecture.